 For example, if someone incapacitates a mugger with pepper spray, he or she may need to attempt to flee to safety instead of taking out a pistol and shooting the mugger.
 States differ in the degree to which they require an attempt to retreat if the threat they face occurs in the defender's home.

 Certain killings by law enforcement and other public officers qualify as justified homicides.
 If an officer kills someone in the exercise of duty and without an unlawful intent, recklessness or negligence, that killing generally does not constitute murder, let alone first degree murder.
+State laws, like California, seek to protect public officers and those acting under their command when a killing results from an officer exercising their legal duty as long as excessive force is not used.

 Most states recognize an insanity defense to charges of first degree murder.
 Even states which allow the defense, however, treat it differently and often apply different tests.
 Most states define insanity, for purposes of determining criminal liability, as cognitively being unable to appreciate the quality of the act being committed, or unable to realize that the act is wrong.
 Some states also recognize a volitional aspect to "insanity" giving some defendants with disorders affecting impulse control access to the insanity defense.